 UNDP supported the development of the Integrated Mentorship and Technical Supervision Guidelines in 2014 and its validation.
 During Phase II, the guidelines were updated and rolled out.

-A total of 121 supervisors from the headquarters, province, and districts health offices were trained in the new integrated guidelines.
+A total of 121 supervisors from the headquarters, province, and district health offices were trained in the new integrated guidelines.

 Leadership Training for Senior Staff

-UNDP organized a Leadership Training for Key MoH Sub-Recipient managers to maximize productivity, share positive culture, strengthen fiduciary control, accountability, value for money for the use of public resources.
+UNDP organized a leadership training for key MoH Sub-Recipient managers to maximize productivity, share positive culture, strengthen fiduciary control, accountability and value-for- money for the use of public resources.

 Audit and Risk Management Trainings

-UNDP organised a four day comprehensive training package on integrated project and risk management, a five day internal auditing training on risk and performance based auditing as well as a three day training on fraud and corruption prevention for non finance health programme managers of the Ministry of Health and its Global Fund Sub-recipients.
+UNDP organized a four-day comprehensive training package on integrated project and risk management, a five-day internal auditing training on risk and performance based auditing as well as a three day training on fraud and corruption prevention for non-finance health programme managers of the Ministry of Health and its Global Fund sub-recipients.

 SR Risk Registers

-Installation of local area networks (LAN) infrastructure at Provincial Health Offices
+Installation of local area network (LAN) infrastructure at Provincial Health Offices

-After a needs assessment, UNDP is deploying LAN and backup power supply requirements to server rooms at each of the 10 Provincial Health Offices under the Ministry of Health (MoH).
+After a needs assessment, UNDP is deploying local area network (LAN) and backup power supply requirements to server rooms at each of the 10 Provincial Health Offices under the Ministry of Health (MoH).

 Installation and Training on NAVISION

-- Improved financial information of not only donor funding but also Government of the Republic of Zambia (GRZ) resources.
+- improved financial information of not only on donor funding but also Government resources

 Monitoring and Evaluation